-If I said that Vetiver is famous all over the Indian Subcontinent, people may not understand what I mean, since many people are unfamiliar with the name.
-Instead, it is popularly known by the name of “Khus” or “Khus-Khus” and it is extensively used in the perfumes, cooling, food and beverage industries.
+Vetiver is famous all over the Indian Subcontinent.
+People may not understand it since many of them are unfamiliar with this name.
+Instead, it is popularly known as “Khus” or “Khus-Khus” and it is extensively used in perfumes, food, and beverage industries.

 Health Benefits of Vetiver Essential Oil